-At St Cuthberts, we are committed to ensuring children’s well-being is at the heart of everything we do.
+At St Cuthbert's, we are committed to ensuring children’s well-being is at the heart of everything we do.
 We aim to help our pupils to grow into confident, caring and responsible young people, both in school and within the wider community.
-As part of this commitment, we are working with Unicef as a Rights Respecting school.
-We currently have our Bronze award and are working towards our next goal, which is gaining our Silver award.
+As part of this commitment, we are working with UNICEF as a Rights Respecting school.
+We currently have our Silver award and are going for Gold this year.

 What is a Rights Respecting School?

 In a Rights Respecting School, young people and the school community learn about children’s rights, putting them into practice every day.
 The Award is not just about what children do but also, importantly, what adults do.
 In Rights Respecting Schools children’s rights are promoted and realised, adults and children work towards this goal together.

 There are four key areas of impact for children at a Rights Respecting school;

 The difference that a Rights Respecting School makes goes beyond the school gates, making a positive impact on the whole community.